 Make a Mess

-Associate the lowercase letter m (and uppercase M) with the /m/ sound (e.g., mess, make, moose).
+Associate the uppercase letter M and lowercase letter m with the /m/ sound as in mess, make, and moose.

 - Small empty trash can